 In short, these tools are available online from a range of credit card providers and can assist you in mapping out a path to paying off your outstanding credit card balance.
 With this, the calculator will ask you to provide a handful of details related to your current credit card and balance.
 From there, the calculator will generate estimates of how long it may take you to pay off your balance.

 While that covers the basics, there is more to know.
 Read on as Monzi explores the ins and outs of credit card interest calculators now.
 Let’s go.

 What information is required with a credit card interest calculator?

 So, let’s cover what you’re here to learn about.
-As we’ve mentioned, credit card interest calculators, otherwise referred to as credit card repayment calculators, allow you to input information related to your debt to determine how long it may take for you to repay what you owe.
+As we’ve mentioned, credit card interest calculators, otherwise referred to as a credit card repayment calculator, will allow you to input information related to your debt to determine how long it may take for you to repay what you owe.

 As a guide, you typically must provide the following:

 Firstly, you’ll have to state how much you owe.
 After all, that’s what you’re looking to repay.
 In any case, you will usually only be able to calculate your repayments on one card at a time.
 In other words, if you’ve got credit card debt spread across multiple cards, then you may need to complete multiple calculations.
 Alternatively, tools such as debt consolidation calculators may come in handy.